 Now that the custard was ready, I finished it off by adding the Nutella and vanilla extract.
 I whisked the mixture until the Nutella was dissolved into the warm custard.

-Then, I covered the measuring cup with plastic wrap and put it into the refrigerator so that it could get cold.
-I could have also put it into the freezer.
-Basically, I wanted the gelato mixture to cool to somewhere between 36° F and 40° F.
+Then, I covered the measuring cup with plastic wrap and put it in the refrigerator to get cold.
+I could have also put it in the freezer.
+Basically, I wanted the gelato mixture to cool to somewhere close to the freezing point – between 36° F and 40° F.

-When the mixture reached 39° F, it was ready to be transferred to my ice cream maker.
+When the ice cream mixture reached 39° F, it was ready to be transferred to my ice cream machine.
 I carefully poured the gelato mixture into the ice cream maker with it running.

 After about 25 minutes, the Nutella Gelato had firmed up and was ready to be removed from the ice cream maker.

-If you like this gelato, you should also consider trying one of these delicious ice creams:
+If you like this gelato, you should also consider trying one of these awesome recipes.

 Recipe